bamthomas/aioimaplib/README.rst

 This library is inspired by imaplib_ and imaplib2_ from Piers Lauder, Nicolas Sebrecht, Sebastian Spaeth.
 Some utilities functions are taken from imaplib/imaplib2 thanks to them.

 The aim is to port the imaplib with asycio, to benefit from the sleep or treat model.
-It runs with python 3.4 maybe soon in python 3.5.
+It runs with python 3.4 and 3.5.

 Example
 -------